o3de/ROSConDemo/kraken_nav/README.md

 1. [Build](https://github.com/aws-lumberyard/ROSConDemo#download-and-install) and run the `ROSConDemo`
 2. Load level `Main`

-## Running nav stack with multiple vehicles
+## Running nav stack for multiple vehicles

 > Note: Slam is turned off by default since we have ground truth information about the robot's position from the simulator.
 However, it is possible to enable `slam_toolbox` forcefully.
 You can allow slam by adding `use_slam:=True` to the navigation launch command.